cartalyst/sentry/docs/authentication/check.md

 	if ( !
 Sentry::check())
 	{
-		// no user is logged in, redirect or do whatever you want }
+		// No user is logged in (or activated), redirect or do whatever you want }
+	else
+	{

-	// otherwise user is logged in
+		// User is logged in
+	}